-1. Introduction
+1. Introduction/Context

 - 1.1 In February 2019, the Mayor announced a review of the region's bus network.
 Clive Betts MP was appointed as Chair of this independent review and was supported by a panel of expert commissioners.
 The purpose of the Review was to investigate the underlying causes of service decline and identify options for improving services.
-The Bus Review was published on 18 June 2020 and set out 18 recommendations for delivery over the short, medium and long term. - 1.2 Following consideration of the Review, this paper sets out a proposed set of principles for how the MCA intends to respond along with a 7-point work programme which is proposed to begin immediately.
+The Bus Review was published on 18 June 2020 and set out 18 recommendations for delivery over the short, medium and long term. - 1.2 Following consideration of the Review, this paper sets out how the MCA has agreed to respond with a 7-point work programme, which is currently under development.